 The solutions are crafted as per the standards set by CBSE for Class 3.
 These NCERT Solutions for Class 3 Maths will help kids in solving their doubts regarding the unsolved questions of their textbooks.
 You can download the solutions PDF here for free.

-Access answers to Maths NCERT Solutions for Class 3 Maths Chapter 11 Jugs and Mugs
+Access Answers to NCERT Class 3 Maths Chapter 11 Jugs and Mugs

 WATER IN, WATER OUT?

 About how many glasses of water do you drink in a day?

 Winter day: ___ glasses

 Can you guess how much water goes out of you?